Slow Horses: Reception

-The fourth series received a 100% approval rating from Rotten Tomatoes based on reviews from 45 critics.
+The fourth series received a 100% approval rating from Rotten Tomatoes based on reviews from 44 critics with an average rating of 8.6/10.
 The website's critical consensus says, "The stakes get more personal than ever before in Slow Horses superb fourth season, proving that this spy series is saddled up for the long haul with no signs of fatigue."
 On Metacritic, series four has a weighted average score of 85 out of 100 based on 19 critics.
 Oldman was nominated for his second Golden Globe, second Emmy Award, second BAFTA Award, and first Screen Actors Guild Award for his performance.

-The fifth series has received a 92% approval rating from Rotten Tomatoes based on reviews from 37 critics.
+The fifth series has received a 96% approval rating from Rotten Tomatoes based on reviews from 43 critics with an average rating of 8.05/10.
 The website's critical consensus says, "Slow Horses loosens the reins in a more lighthearted season that doesn't quite measure up to the series' high bar, but it still excels as one of the most compulsively watchable offerings on television."
 On Metacritic, series five has a weighted average score of 79 out of 100 based on 17 critics.
+Oldman was nominated for his third Golden Globe, third Emmy Award and second Screen Actors Guild Award for his performance, whilst Lowden received a second Emmy nomination.

+The sixth series has received a 100% approval rating from Rotten Tomatoes based on reviews from 21 critics with an average rating of 8.8/10.
+On Metacritic, series six has a weighted average score of 85 out of 100 based on 12 critics.